8 Effective Ways To Break Bad Money Habits

 Millions of Readers

-Just like anything good in life, learning how to be smart with money comes down to our habits.
-Thankfully, not only is it possible to break bad habits, it’s also possible to become financially disciplined with the right strategies in place.
+Learning how to be smart with money comes down to two things: how you save it and how you spend it.
+Thankfully, not only is it possible to break bad money habits, it’s also possible to become financially disciplined with the right strategies in place.

-“I often recommend clients to review their monthly income and expenses to pinpoint areas where they can cut back.”
+“I often recommend clients to review their monthly income and expenses to pinpoint areas where they can cut back,” said Rawal.

 “Sharing your financial goals with a trusted friend or advisor can help keep you on track,” he said.
 “During consultations, I emphasize the importance of discussing progress and challenges openly.”